Frequently Asked Questions

 A: Remember the "solid contact rule."
 If, on your side of the QSO, you copied the DX’ call and copied the DX sending back your call, you can certainly submit the QSO.
 It meets our requirements.
 That said, it is better, if you can, to submit QSOs for which you are quite confident that you did make the QSO.

-Q. My logging as most assign a CQ Zone to a QSO submitted on my score sheet.
+Q. My logging program assigned a CQ Zone to a QSO submitted on my score sheet.
 Why did I get flagged for having the wrong CQ Zone?

 A. Each logging program uses different sources of identifying a CQ zone with a call.
 If for example, QRZ is used by the logging program, each station call sign operator must manually input their CQ Zone and ITU Zone into QRZ.
 If the operator makes a mistake in entering the CQ Zone, you have made a mistake.
 All entries when using a logging program that gets the CQ Zone data from QRZ, for example like DXKeeper in the default position, should be double checked by you before submission.
 We have found that the country data base maintained by AD1C is highly accurate.
 This data base is used by N1MM, WSJT-X, DX4WIN and others.